beeware/Python-macOS-template/README.rst

         Contents/
             MacOS/
                 My Project
+            Resources/
                 app/
-                myproject/
                     ...
                 app_packages/
                     ...

-The top level directory should identify as an OS/X application, and can be distributed as a standalone package.
+The top level directory should identify as an macOS application, and can be distributed as a standalone package.

 Next steps